-Not everyone believes that the Mount of Transfiguration is exactly the location where Christ went with His three disciples.
+Only some believe that the Mount of Transfiguration is precisely where Christ went with His three disciples.
 Yet the Bible clearly states that Christ revealed the glory of His Godhead to the disciples on Mount Tabor.
 The Evangelist Matthew says His face shone like the sun, and His garments became white as light.

 Mount Tabor, also called: Har Tavor, Itabyrium, Jebel et-Tur or הַר תָּבוֹר, Όρος Θαβώρ is a hill at the eastern end of the Jezreel Valley, rising to an altitude of just over 500 meters in the region of Lower Galilee.
 Located 9 kilometers east of Nazareth and just 17 kilometers west of the Sea of Galilee, where the borders of Issachar and Zebulun begin, this hill is also known as the Mount of the Transfiguration of Christ.